Parham Karbasi

 Story

-Every read-later app I tried turned into a graveyard.
-I'd stack hundreds of links I felt vaguely guilty about and never returned to.
-Pannier flips that: links you save expire on a schedule you choose, between twelve hours and thirty days.
+Pannier flips that.
+Links you save expire on a schedule you choose, between twelve hours and thirty days.
 If you didn't open it in time, it probably wasn't important — and your queue stays a queue, not an archive.
-It lives in the menu bar so it stays out of the way until you need it.

 Highlights